-- Growth will continue in double-digits until 2023, when spending on influencer marketing campaigns will approach $5 billion.
+- Double-digit growth will continue through 2023, when spending on influencer marketing campaigns will approach $5 billion.

 - Do you work in the Advertising, Media, and Marketing industry?
 Get business insights on the latest tech innovations, market trends, and your competitors with data-driven research.

-Influencer marketing spending in the US is set to grow more than 12% this year and surpass a key milestone.
-According to our inaugural forecast on US influencer marketing spending, the category will surpass $4 billion this year.
+Influencer marketing spending in the US is set to grow more than 12% this year and surpass the $4 billion mark.
+By the end of 2023, spending on brand-influencer partnerships will be nearly double its 2019 level.

-Growth of influencer marketing spend reached new heights in 2021.
-The category grew a record 33.6% last year, up significantly from 2020 when the pandemic put a strain on marketing budgets.
+Influencer marketing spend reached new heights in 2021 when the category grew a record 33.6%, up significantly compared to the year prior, when the pandemic put a strain on marketing budgets.